Finding balance as a game designer

 I had a question from a fellow game designer, Chris, about how I balance things in my life.
 Everything, including playing around with new ideas; continuing to work on and develop games in progress; reaching out, meeting with, and following up with publishers; other game-related work; and real-world stuff.

-So, I have more time to dedicate to game design than the average person who’s doing this on the side.
-However, what I have to share today is still very relevant to you if you are designing games in any capacity, especially if you intend on trying to get them published.
+So, I have more time to dedicate to game design than the average person who is doing this on the side.
+However, what I have to share today is still very relevant to you if you are designing games in any capacity, especially if you intend to try to get them published.

 In his email, Chris mentioned that he sometimes struggles with new ideas taking over and pulling him away from existing projects.